 Finally, this proposal modifies the way in which the value for exception points is determined and assigned.
-To achieve more nationwide uniformity in the value of exception scores awarded to candidates for standardized exceptions, the Committee proposes setting the points assigned to adult candidates to a fixed value just below the median MELD at transplant for adult recipients within the Donation Service Area (DSA).
-For candidates between 12 to 17 years old, the points value would be tied to the median MELD at transplant for all liver recipients in the DSA.
-And for pediatric candidates less than 12, the points value would be tied to the median MELD at transplant for all liver recipients in the region.
+To achieve more nationwide uniformity in the value of exception scores awarded to candidates for standardized exceptions, the Committee proposes setting the points assigned to adult candidates to a fixed value just below the median MELD at transplant for recipients within the Donation Service Area (DSA) or region, depending on the candidate's age.
 This change serves a secondary goal of addressing the ever-increasing rise in median MELD at transplant, otherwise known as MELD inflation.